 Outside of Facebook and Twitter, what is your favorite social channel?

-What are some social media tips every person in your role should know?
+What are the social media tips you think every person in your role should know?

 Without being too corny and buzzword-y:

 - Stay relevant (But, nostalgia is welcome)

 - Stay up to date (Is your twitter background dated/irrelevant?)